Frequently Asked Questions

 Can the Commissioner intervene in a decision?

-As explained in Question 9 (the difference between Commissioners), unlike other Commissioners, the Future Generations Commissioner was not set up investigate complaints or provide legal or financial support to individuals seeking remedy for their specific cases.
+Unlike other Commissioners, the Future Generations Commissioner was not set up investigate complaints or provide legal or financial support to individuals seeking remedy for their specific cases.
 Her role is not established in law as an extra layer of appeal on specific issues and, in particular, in planning.

 The Commissioner does not have the powers to sanction public bodies and cannot overturn decisions that have already been taken.